ooni/probe-cli/internal/enginenetx/DESIGN.md

 **Listing 7.** Content of the stats state as cached on disk.

-That is, the `DomainEndpoints` map contains contains an entry for each TLS endpoint and, in turn, such an entry contains tactics.
-We index each tactic by a summary string to speed up looking it up.
+That is, the `DomainEndpoints` map contains contains an entry for each TLS endpoint and, in turn, such an entry contains tactics indexed by a summary string to speed up looking them up.

 For each tactic, we keep counters and histograms, the time when the entry had been updated last, and the tactic itself.